Frobenius-Poincar\'e function and Hilbert-Kunz multiplicity: Descriptions using Homological Information

-Suppose that $R$ has Krull dimension $d$.
-Take a minimal graded free resolution of the $R$-module $R/I$: Then we get a minimal graded free resolution of $R/\bp{I}{n}$ by applying $n$-th iteration of the Frobenius functor to the chosen minimal graded resolution of $R/I$ (see Theorem 1.13 of \cite{PS}),
+\end{proposition} \begin{proof} Take a minimal graded free resolution of the $R$-module $R/I$: Then we get a minimal graded free resolution of $R/\bp{I}{n}$ by applying $n$-th iteration of the Frobenius functor to the chosen minimal graded resolution of $R/I$ (see Theorem 1.13 of \cite{PS}),

 So using the notation set in \eqref{the sum defining twisted sum of Betti numbers} in the case $S=R=M$ and the ideal $I$, we have that for any positive integer $n$, $\mathbb{B}^R(jp^n,n)= \mathbb{B}(j)$ and $\mathbb{B}(m,n)=0$ if $p^n$ does not divide $m$.
 So for all $n \in \N$, $\chi^R(\frac{R}{\bp{I}{n}},k)(t)=\underset{j \in \N}{\sum}\mathbb{B}^R(j,n)t^j= \sum \limits_{j=0}^{b}\mathbb{B}(j)t^{jp^n}$ is a polynomial in $t$.
 So for any $n\in \N$, using \Cref{AvrBuch} for $M= R/ \bp{I}{n}$, $N= k$ we have for all $y \in \mathbb{C}$,